 Secured debt is debt that is backed up by some sort of tangible asset as collateral.
 If you default on your debt, the lender can seize the asset and sell it to recoup the money you owe.
 If the sale of the asset does not generate enough money, the lender can come after you for the rest.

-- Cash loans secured by a car title or other property.
+- Cash loans secured by a car title or other property

 Unsecured debt is just the opposite – creditors cannot seize your property to recoup what they are owed.
-Instead, they must hire a debt collector, file a lawsuit or get a court order to recovery money you have not paid.
+Instead, they must hire a debt collector, file a lawsuit or get a court order to recover money you have not paid.

-How are These Debts Treated in Bankruptcy?
+How Are Secured & Unsecured Debts Treated in Bankruptcy?

 How your debts will be treated depends on whether you are filing for Chapter 7 or Chapter 13 bankruptcy.

-In a successful Chapter 7 bankruptcy, the court will discharge unsecured debt.
+- In a successful Chapter 7 bankruptcy, the court will discharge unsecured debt.
 If this happens, you will not need to pay back most of your unsecured loans.
-Secured debt is another story – in most cases, you will be given a choice between allowing creditors to seize your =collateral or continuing to make payments to pay off that debt.
+Secured debt is another story – in most cases, you will be given a choice between allowing creditors to seize your collateral or continuing to make payments to pay off that debt.

 Unlike the secured debt, there is no requirement that the unsecured debt be paid in full.
 Typically unsecured debts receive some money from the repayment plan and the remaining balance left over at the end of the plan is discharged.